 The root size is where the two differ.
 A regular implant uses a standard-sized root.
 It’s great for normal sized teeth.
 Not every tooth is the same size, however.
 That’s where mini implants can come in.
 Their roots are much thinner, so they may be used to replace small teeth.
 Because the implant is smaller, it is often used where your jawbone is too thin or weak for a regular implant.
 This makes mini implants an excellent solution for people who have lost bone density as a result of missing teeth or dentures.

 Placing Mini Dental Implants

-Dr. Cavendish has performed this routine oral surgery plenty of times.
+Dr. Matthew Cavendish has performed this routine oral surgery plenty of times.
 The procedure is similar to traditional implants, but because mini implants are smaller, the surgery is less invasive.
-First, Dr. Cavendish makes an incision in the gums where the tooth used to be.
+First, Dr. Matthew Cavendish makes an incision in the gums where the tooth used to be.
 He carefully places the titanium root within the socket (where the natural root used to be), and you will wait for the site to heal.
 In some cases, he can install a replacement tooth the same day.

 Combining Mini Dental Implants and Dentures

 Dentures are wonderful when you need a lot of teeth replaced.
 However, they do have a problem.
 Traditional dentures can slide around in your mouth when you chew.
 They can even fall out.
 At our Phoenix, AZ dental office, you can secure your dentures with mini dental implants.
 Several implants are placed and connected to your dentures.
 This means they will stay put.